Eat to Live -Weight Loss and Improved Health

 There is a six week plan to follow, then, you incorporate the same new principles for the rest of your life in a practical and sensible way.
 The second phase, called the Life Plan, allows you flexibility in your diet choices.
 There is both a vegetarian and a non-vegetarian plan.

-Dr. Fuhrman claims that the 6 week diet if followed precisely will make your body undergo a remarkable transformation where you will lose weight and have a miraculous self-healing ability.
+Dr. Fuhrman claims that the 6 week diet if followed precisely will make your body undergo a remarkable transformation, and you will lose weight plus have a miraculous self-healing ability.
 As your weight drops, so will your blood pressure, blood sugar, cholesterol and triglycerides.
 It is not unusual for someone to lose a pound a day over the first 10-14 days.
 Initially much of this will be water weight.

-You may eat raw vegetables in unlimited quantities which includes salads.
-Raw foods have a faster transit time through the digestive tract and result in a lower glucose response and encourage more weight loss.
+You may eat raw vegetables in unlimited quantities, which includes salads.
+Raw foods have a faster transit time through the digestive tract and result in a lower glucose response encouraging more weight loss.
 The goal is to eat a pound of raw vegetables a day, such as lettuce, snow peas, sweet red peppers, raw peas, tomatoes, cucumbers and sprouts.
 The entire pound is less than 100 calories

 Legumes are among the world’s most perfect foods.
 They stabilize blood sugar and blunt your desire for sweets.
 Eat one cup daily at lunch and you can flavor and spice them in different ways.
 Among the choices are chickpeas, back-eyed peas, black beans, cowpeas, beans cannelloni beans, pigeon peas and white beans.
 You can eat more if you choose.

-Eat at least 4 fruits a day but no fruit juice except a very small quantity for salad dressing.
-You can shred or cut up apples or oranges and add to your salads.
+Eat at least 4 fruits a day, but no fruit juice except a very small quantity for salad dressing.
+You can shred or cut up apples or oranges and add them to your salads.
 Dried fruits are off limits.
 All other fruits may be eaten.

 Eliminate animal and dairy products for the six week plan.
 You can use lean fish up to twice a week or an egg white, like Egg Beaters.

-Have a tablespoon of flax seed a day so you will receive omega-3 fat especially if you don’t use fish.
-Another source you can have is Edamame, frozen green soybeans.
+Have a tablespoon of flax seed a day so you will receive omega-3 fat, especially if you don’t use fish.
+Another source you can eat is Edamame, frozen green soybeans.